Resummation of non-global logarithms and the BFKL equation: Introduction

-In principle both the UV and IR measurements (\ref{LL_sigma}), (\ref{IR_measurement}) are to be computed order by order in perturbation theory.
-Resummation is considered successful if theses series contain no large logarithms.
-Since the Hamiltonian $\GG$ is only meant to resum soft logarithms between $X$ and $Y$, the UV and IR measurement functions actually \emph{do} contain further logarithms of $Q$ and $R$, but these should be resummed using other, conventional, means.
+The IR measurement (\ref{IR_measurement}) is IR-finite but has ultraviolet divergences, which are to be renormalized using the same scheme as the infrared divergences of $\sigma^{\rm ren}$, ensuring that the physical observable given by eq.~(\ref{def_averaging}) is finite and scheme-independent.
+The ultraviolet divergences include not only the usual ones present at the cusps, present in both the matrix element and its complex conjugate, but also come from real radiation in the allowed region where partons can have arbitrary high energy in (\ref{IR_measurement1}).
+The latter ultraviolet divergences nontrivially pair the amplitude and its conjugate.
+Our proposal implies that the ultraviolet divergences of such defined cusp Wilson line operators precisely match the infrared divergences of the color density matrix.

+The reader may wonder why the excluded region is only projected out in the final step, in the IR in eq.~(\ref{IR_measurement1}), rather than in the UV in eq.~(\ref{dijet_term}).
+After all, why keep track of radiation in places that are not going to contribute in the end?
+The answer is that $U$-matrices in forbidden regions can be dropped at any stage, because the evolution equation only ever \emph{adds} $U$-matrices but never removes them.
+However, by doing the projection in the IR, we make it possible for the evolution equation to be \emph{universal}: the evolution kernel $K$ is independent upon the shape of the exclusion region.
+This is a very useful and important property.

 Comparison of this procedure with the leading-log prescriptions of refs.~\cite{Dasgupta:2001sh,Banfi:2002hw,Hatta:2013iba} is discussed in section \ref{sec:review}.
-In keeping with the logic of factorization, in this paper we will concentrate on the (universal) evolution $K$ and leave calculations of (process-dependent) measurement functions to future work.
+In keeping with the logic of factorization, in this paper we will concentrate on the universal soft wide-angle evolution $K$, and leave the UV and IR endpoint factors (the analogs of OPE coefficients) to future work.

-A remarkable fact about $K$ is that it is also (essentially) the Balitsky-Fadin-Kuraev-Lipatov (BFKL) Hamiltonian, that is, the boost operator of the theory in the high-energy limit.
+A remarkable fact about $K$ is that it is also essentially the Balitsky-Fadin-Kuraev-Lipatov (BFKL) Hamiltonian, that is, the boost operator of the theory in the high-energy limit.
 The same Hamiltonian $K$ thus simultaneously governs non-global logarithms and the Regge limit.
 This was observed mathematically from the one-loop expressions in refs.~\cite{Banfi:2002hw,Weigert:2003mm}.
-A general explanation is available, however, using a conformal transformation, which extends to higher loop orders \cite{Hatta:2008st}.
-One thus anticipate the difference in QCD to be at most proportional to the $\beta$-function.
+A general explanation has been given using a conformal transformation, which extends to higher loop orders \cite{Hatta:2008st}.
+One thus anticipates the difference in QCD to be at most proportional to the $\beta$-function.